MnoneleliNomboyo/Cool-Rides-Simulation/README.md

 This project was created for academic purposes as part of the IRUD301 module.
 All rights reserved by the group members.

-🙏 Acknowledgements
-IRUD301 lecture slides (Singleton, Abstract Factory, Factory Method, Command)

-Microsoft documentation for Windows Forms and TPL

-draw.io for diagramming support

-Built with 💻 by Team Cool Rides
+Built with 💻 by Synchronized Strategy
-Submission Date: [DD/MM/YYYY]
+Submission Date: 18/05/2026